LUMC training and courses

 LUMC researchers can join a diverse pallet of courses, of which you can make a selection for your LEaDing Fellows trainings plan.
 Besides disciplinary-specific training by the LUMC medical research profiles, many generic/transferable skills courses are offered.
 Most of these courses are organised by LUMC, in cooperation with linked parties (e.g. Leiden University (LU) or Boerhaave CME).
 Please visit the listed websites for more information.

-- Joint LU-LUMC transferable skills courses: research skills, personal effectiveness and communication, career counselling
+- Joint LU-LUMC transferable skills courses: courses for researchers

 - LUMC Graduate School courses: course overview